crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/service_api/blocklists.md

 When sharing your blocklist with another organization, decide the `permission` you give them on your blocklist:
  - `read` : they can subscribe to the blocklist, download its content and view the blocklist(s) statistics.
  - `write` : they can add and remove IPs

-## Creating public blocklists

-As you might have noticed in the [blocklist creation](https://admin.api.crowdsec.net/v1/docs#/Blocklists/createBlocklist) methods, there is a `public` flag that is set to `false` by default.
-We decided to manually vest any new public blocklist for the time being.
-If you want to share yours on the platform, you're more than welcome to reach us at `support *at* crowdsec.net`.

 ## Statistics Explained